Monsal Trail blog

 read more

-Monsal Head to Longstones
+18. Monsal Head > Longstones

-Monsal Head to Longstones
+18. Monsal Head > Longstones

 There are some wonderful views on this 6-mile walk from Monsal Head up to the site of a Bronze Age burial mound at the highest point of Longstone Moor, before returning through Great Longstone.